Battle of Chillianwala: Aftermath

 Recently I saw a thousands of troops clothed in colorful cloth, with swords unsheathed charging into the horizon.
 A red banner of Hanuman rose and the army of Jhansi cried and screamed "Remember Chillanwala."

 This even influenced the Namdhari Revolt of 1871 and Ram Kuka many times talked about the Battle of Chillianwala.

-Within the British Army, such was the consternation over the events at Chillianwala that, after the disastrous Charge of the Light Brigade, when Lord Lucan remarked "This is a most serious matter", General Airey replied, "These sort of things will happen in war.
+Within the British Army, such was the consternation over the events at Chillianwala that, after the disastrous Charge of the Light Brigade, when Lord Lucan remarked "This is a most serious matter", General Richard Airey replied, "These sort of things will happen in war.
 It is nothing to Chillianwala."